ealmada/java-boilerplate/README.md

 I've exported a postman collection and it's located in the root directory.

+###There are things pending to improve it:

+- adding more validations

+- adding exceptions handler. probably with a ControllerAdvice used in Spring or just like I did with SparkJava on the main class for the exception related to when an Id is not found.

-There are things pending to improve like decoupling the scheduler for cleaning up the tokens and adding a queue for processing the messages.
+- decoupling the scheduler for cleaning up the tokens

+- adding a queue for processing the messages.

 ##### Note
 You can remove/modify this file for documenting your solution.